cadmiumkitty/dalstonsemantics-dot-com/_services/oss-tools.md

 ## Solutions

-[Talk to us](/contact) about using Docker, Kubernetes and Helm to package and deploy open source tools for managing controlled vocabularies, taxonomies and thesauri to Microsoft Azure or other cloud environments.
+[Talk to us](/contact) about using Docker, Kubernetes and Helm to package and deploy open-source tools for managing controlled vocabularies to Microsoft Azure or other cloud environments.